OfficeDev/O365-Angular-ArtCurator/README.md

 ## Questions and comments

 - If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/O365-Angular-ArtCurator/issues).
-- For general questions about the Office 365 APIs, post to [StackOverflow](http://stackoverflow.com/).
+- For general questions about the Office 365 APIs, post to [Stack Overflow](http://stackoverflow.com/).
 Make sure that your questions or comments are tagged with [office365].

 <a name="additional-resources"></a>
 ## Additional resources